-Social media, 24-hour news channels and the printed press have all been abuzz at the announcement that the Bayeux Tapestry is coming to Britain in 2022.
-And rightly so.
-Not only is this 70-metre-long embroidery one of the most celebrated of all medieval works of art, it also illustrates the best-known date in English history.
+Not only is the 70-metre-long Bayeux Tapestry one of the most celebrated of all medieval works of art, it also illustrates the best-known date in English history.
 1066 will always be remembered as the year in which England’s relationship with continental Europe was utterly redefined – though, in this instance, not by choice.

 Two-and-a-half centuries ago, William Stukeley, secretary of the Society of Antiquaries of London, described the tapestry as “indubitably the noblest monument of English antiquity abroad”.
 This came as a shock to French antiquarians, who had long believed that the embroidery was made in Normandy.
 They thought it was commissioned by Queen Matilda, William the Conqueror’s wife, as a lasting legacy to her husband’s defeat of the usurper Harold Godwinson.
 Today, most scholars side with Stukeley.
 They contend that the tapestry was made on the orders of William’s half-brother, Odo, bishop of Bayeux – and worked by English hands in England.